- Understanding the engraving process

 - Be sure the children put their names on the back of their papers before applying the black paint.

-- Keep the size of the paper small (about 8 by 10 inches) so that the children will have the time and energy to fill their engravings with lots of patterns and textures.
+- Keeping the size of the paper small allows the children more time to fill the engravings with lots of patterns and textures.

-- While making the preliminary drawings on newsprint, encourage the children to use only basic outlines, saving the details, patterns, and textures for their engravings.
+- When making the preliminary drawings on newsprint, remind the children to use only basic outlines, saving the details, patterns, and textures for their engravings.

-- Scratching off the black paint can be slightly messy, so it is easier to clean up if the children work on sheets of newspaper.
+- Scratching off the black paint can be slightly messy, so it is easier to clean up if the work is done on sheets of newspaper.

 - Although this project is similar to using commercial scratch-art paper, having the children prepare their own papers gives them a better understanding of the engraving process.